FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 ## Functionality

-AAS data can be shared over the EDC by linking an EDC Asset to the HTTP endpoint of the AAS element.
+AAS data can be shared over the EDC by linking an EDC Asset to the HTTP endpoint of the AAS element/submodel.
 Additionally, contracts have to be defined for each element.
-In order to minimize configuration effort and prevent errors, this extension is able to link running AAS into EDC Assets by connecting to AAS services or AAS registries.
-Furthermore, this extension can also start AAS by reading an AAS model.
+In order to minimize configuration effort and prevent errors, this extension is able to link running AAS into EDC Assets by connecting to AAS repositories or AAS registries.
+Furthermore, this extension can also start an AAS repository by reading an AAS model (AASX / JSON).
 A default contract can be chosen to be applied for all elements.
-For critical elements, additional contracts can be placed.
-External changes to the model of an AAS are automatically synchronized by the extension.
+For critical elements, additional contracts can be placed via API.
+External changes to the model of an AAS are automatically synchronized by the extension, reducing management of metadata significantly.

 Additionally, a client extension providing API calls for aggregations of processes such as contract negotiation and data transfer is available.
 The result is a one-click negotiation and data transfer, ideal for SME or individuals.

 ### Use Cases

-Provide digital twin (AAS) data to business partners in Data Spaces like Catena-X or Manufacturing-X.
+Provide digital twin (AAS) data to business partners in Data Spaces.
+Data Providers can share their AAS Repository / AAS Registry with other participants.

 ## Technical Details